-Oil prices broadly steady despite bearish signals
+Oil prices dip as U.S. crude stocks and demand outlook weigh

 Yet gains are likely to be capped until inventories start to show sustained declines.

 U.S. crude inventories rose by 5.7 million barrels in the week to Oct.
 25, the U.S. Energy Information Administration said on Wednesday, compared with analyst expectations for an increase of 494,000 barrels.
-[EIA/S]

 Crude stocks at the Cushing, Oklahoma, delivery hub for U.S. crude futures rose for a fourth straight week, gaining 1.6 million barrels last week, the EIA said.